 (3).
 Advise on the use of photographic and electronic equipment in the Church and during the service/event.

 b.
-The Church organist will:
+The Clergy with the advice of the Church organist will:

 (1).
 Assist in advising on appropriate music for the service/event.

 (2).
 The Clergy will approve all music for use at the Service/event.